osisoft/PI-Adapter/V1/Configuration/Buffering configuration.md

 ## Buffering parameters

-The following parameters are available for buffering:
+The following parameters are available for configuring buffering:

 | Parameter | Required | Type | Description |
 | ----------| -------- | ---- | ----------- |